Impressment: The Impress Service and impressment at sea

 The Impress Service was a permanent shore-based organisation with three main functions: to recruit volunteers, to press men into service, and to control desertion by rounding up stragglers and drunks who were already serving in the navy.
 There was no concept of "joining the navy" as a fixed career-path for non-officers at the time, since seamen remained attached to a ship only for the duration of its commission.
 They were encouraged to stay in the Navy after the commission but could leave to seek other employment when the ship was paid off.
 Impressment relied on the legal power of the King to call men to military service, as well as to recruit volunteers, who were paid a bounty upon joining, unlike pressed men.
 Seamen were not covered by Magna Carta and "failure to allow oneself to be pressed" was punishable by hanging, although the punishment became less severe over time.

-In Elizabethan times a statute regulated impressment as a form of recruitment, and with the introduction of the Vagabonds Act 1597, men of disrepute (vagrants) found themselves drafted into service.
-The Navigation Act 1703 limited the impressment of boys under 18 years of age to those who were not apprenticed.
-The Navy Act 1840 raised the maximum age to 55.
+In Elizabethan times a statute regulated impressment as a form of recruitment, and with the introduction of the Vagabonds Act 1597 (39 Eliz.
+1. c.
+4), men of disrepute (vagrants) found themselves drafted into service.
+The Navigation Act 1703 (2 & 3 Ann. c.
+6) limited the impressment of boys under 18 years of age to those who were not apprenticed.
+The Exemption from Impressment Act 1739 (13 Geo.
+2. c.
+17) raised the maximum age to 55.
 Although no foreigner could normally be pressed, they lost their protection if they married a British woman or had worked on a British merchant ship for two years.
 Some governments, including Britain, issued "protections" against impressment that protected men had to carry on their person at all times, but in times of crisis the Admiralty would order a "hot press", which meant that no-one remained exempt.